A Northern Italy City Break to Turin

 Turin was certainly cold.
 We heaped layers on ourselves after flying out to the northern Italian city in December.
 Walking around like marshmallow men in a vain attempt to keep the cold well and truly out, and armed with a second-hand copy of the Rough Guide to Italy, we set about exploring what Turin had to offer.
 Turin resides along the River Po.
 Like other major cities, it also has its iconic buildings.
 Turin's Mole Antonelliana building is truly bizarre, looking not unlike some kind of organic entity which has slowly grown beyond its limits by adding layer upon layer each year.
 Completed in 1889 it was initially used as a synagogue having been funded by the large Jewish population in the city.
-It is quite a sight to behold looking, as it does, so unusual.
+It is quite a sight to behold looking, as it does, so peculiar.
 Its most notable accolade is that it is reputed to be the tallest museum in the world.
 As budget conscious travellers, we booked accommodation in a less than desirable area meaning that we would have to walk past 'ladies of the night' in order to get to and from our hotel.
 This being the dead of winter also meant that this walk took place in complete darkness, with only a few insufficient yellowy street lamps lighting the way.

 The tower housing the Turin Shroud.